I am a procrastinator. How do I get motivated to get things done?

 1) What do I really want?
 What’s the outcome I’m after?
 What’s the specific measurable result?
 The more precise you can get, the stronger your plan will be.
 Take the difference between “I want to lose weight” and “I want to lose 15 pounds.”
 For the first, you’ll never know when you’ve achieved it.
 The other can be measured by standing on a scale.

 2) What’s my purpose?
-What are my reasons?
+What are my reasons for going after this goal?
 Why is this not just a “should,” but a must for me?
 The emotional quality of purpose makes what you will do not only sustainable, but powerful.

 You can amp up how you get motivated by thinking about the trigger words that get you excited about your desired outcome.
 So for someone who wants to lose weight, you might think about being sexy, desirable, or even energized.
-As Tony says, “changing your habitual vocabulary – the words you consistently use to describe emotions – you can instantaneously change how you think, how you feel, and how you live.”
-Using trigger words changes your biochemistry and level of energy, giving you more momentum as a result.
+As Tony says, “Changing your habitual vocabulary – the words you consistently use to describe emotions – you can instantaneously change how you think, how you feel and how you live.”
+Using trigger words changes your biochemistry and sense of vitality, giving you more momentum as a result.